tback123/basic-bom/README.md

-# basic-bom
+# Basic Bom
-A basic billof materials platform.
+A basic bill of materials platform.
 > A Note: Stil very much in development

 More detailed information to come soon!